-b.
-If a mutual fund service provider has receipts from performing asset management services, in addition to performing services for regulated investment companies, these services shall be assigned to the City if the domicile of the beneficial owner of the assets is located in the City.

-1. In the case of asset management services directly or indirectly provided to a pension plan, retirement account or institutional investor, such as private banks, national and international private investors, international traders or insurance companies, receipts shall be assigned to the City to the extent the domicile of the beneficiaries of the plan, beneficiaries of the account or beneficiaries of the similar pool of assets held by the institutional investor, is in the City.
-If the individual domiciles of the beneficiaries are not available, a mutual fund service provider may utilize any reasonable basis in order to determine the domiciles of the individual beneficiaries, including information based on zip codes or other statistical data.
-2. In the event the domicile of the beneficiaries is not or cannot be obtained. and the taxpayer cannot devise a reasonable method to approximate this information, the gross receipts shall be allocated to the City in a proportion equivalent to the taxpayer's payroll apportionment in Section 956.2 of the Business and Tax Regulations Code.
+- b.
+If a mutual fund service provider has receipts from performing asset management services, in addition to performing services for regulated investment companies, these services shall be allocated to the City if the domicile of the beneficial owner of the assets is located in the City. - 1.
+In the case of asset management services directly or indirectly provided to a pension plan, retirement account or institutional investor, such as private banks, national and international private investors, international traders or insurance companies, receipts shall be allocated to the City to the extent the domicile of the beneficiaries of the plan, beneficiaries of the account or beneficiaries of the similar pool of assets held by the institutional investor, is in the City.
+If the individual domiciles of the beneficiaries are not available, a mutual fund service provider may utilize any reasonable basis in order to determine the domiciles of the individual beneficiaries, including information based on zip codes or other statistical data. - 2.
+In the event the domicile of the beneficiaries is not or cannot be obtained, and the taxpayer cannot devise a reasonable method to approximate this information, the gross receipts shall be multiplied by a fraction, the numerator of which shall be the gross domestic product of the City and County of San Francisco as determined by the most recent United States Department of